AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 * The ability to audit SSH server and client configuration files to spot potential security weaknesses and prove that these hardened configurations are in effect on both server and client endpoints.
 * The ability to log in to an SSH server using SSH's public key-based ("passwordless") authentication mechanism.

 To successfully complete this lab, you will need to construct a virtualized network that matches the diagram shown below.
-We suggest that you refer to this diagram throughout this practice lab to check your understand of the material presented herein.
+We suggest that you refer to this diagram throughout this practice lab to check your understanding of the material presented herein.

 ![Desired state of the virtualized network topology.](https://github.com/AnarchoTechNYC/meta/raw/master/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/Virtualized%20Network%20Topology.svg?sanitize=true)